ghiscoding/cli-nano/README.md

   port            port to bind on                                                 [number]

 Options:
-  -d, --dry-run   Show what would be done, but do not actually start the server   [boolean] -e, --exclude   pattern or glob to exclude (may be passed multiple times)       [array] -V, --verbose   print more information to console                               [boolean] -o, --open      open browser when starting server                               [boolean]
+  -d, --dry-run   Show what would be executed but without starting the server     [boolean] -e, --exclude   pattern or glob to exclude (may be passed multiple times)       [array] -V, --verbose   print more information to console                               [boolean] -o, --open      open browser when starting server                               [boolean]